Build the next generation of technology for the Duke Community.

 Students with an idea will complete an application outlining a project that has benefit to the Duke Community through innovative use of technology.
 This application will include details like project timeline, team members, resources required, technical/expert assistance required, as well as a stipend request.
 Stipends will be commensurate with project scope and complexity, experience, team size, materials cost and project duration.
 Applications will be accepted on a rolling basis, and reviewed by the Co-Lab.
 After review, applications can either be accepted, returned for additional information or revisions, or declined.

 Once a project is accepted, the team member(s) will meet with a representative from the Co-Lab to establish a project plan at a Kickoff Meeting.
 Half of the stipend will be issued after the Kickoff Meeting and the initial timeline is confirmed (unless the full amount is going towards material costs, in which case the full amount will be released).
 We'll set up a regular schedule to meet throughout the project timeline.
+We will also set up a private channel in Slack where we can communicate with members of the team on updates and progress.

 Throughout the Project